"It's the rails. It is the people who laid the rails, who perhaps died years ago, who are still steering the tram."

 Lars Saabye Christensen, Echoes of the City, p.
 73.

-The video installation is comprised of two kinetic video projections, a Mylar curtain, and red-tinted windows.
-One video projector is attached to a self-driving vehicle in motion and shows a combination of historical tram films from Oslo, Bergen, and Trondheim (1908-1950) from the National Library's film archive and tram videos from today's Oslo.
-These are so-called phantom rides, i.e., footage where the camera is attached to the front of the tram while it traverses the city's network of rails.
-The other video projector is attached to a slowly rotating mechanism that causes the video image to travel in a 360-vertical loop across the exhibition space.
-This video shows the recording of the Earth’s surface from the perspective of a NASA satellite in orbit around the planet.
+A prototype of the video installation was exhibited as part of the Urban Ecologies project at ROM in 2021.
+This version featured two kinetic video projections, a Mylar curtain, and red-tinted windows.
+One projector was mounted on a self-driving vehicle in motion, displaying a combination of historical tram films from Oslo, Bergen, and Trondheim (1908–1950) from the National Library’s archive, alongside contemporary tram footage from Oslo.
+These so-called phantom rides—where a camera is attached to the front of a moving tram—create a continuous, automated gaze over the city.
+The second projector, attached to a slowly rotating mechanism, presented a 360-degree vertical loop of NASA satellite imagery, displaying the Earth's surface as recorded from orbit.

 The sound in the installation is from the project Hum of the Tram—H.O.T.T.
-Revisited (2009-2021), where sound artist Siri Auseen revisits the sound from Oslo tram 137 and recontextualizes the project Hum of the Tram (2009) in dialog with Bull.Miletic’s artistic research project Time to Reflect Reality.
+Revisited (2009-2021), where sound artist Siri Auseen revisits the sound from Oslo tram 137 and recontextualizes the project Hum of the Tram (2009) in dialog with TTRR.

 Hum of the Tram was part of the project Manual for the construction of a sound as a device to elaborate social connection organized by Brandon LaBelle / Jana Winderen for Ultima 2009.
 Conductor: Leif Inge Xi, mix: Ingar Hunsgaard and Siri Austeen.